-It’s true that at any given time, there are multiple jars of coconut oil open in my house for any and all uses.
+It’s true that at any given time, there are multiple jars of coconut oil open in my house for any and all uses (I get the big value-sized Nutiva one because it’s my fave).
 It’s also true that I use the all natural sandalwood conditioner that donates 47% of its revenue to environmental relief organizations, even though it tangles the hell out of my curly ass hair.
 My mum randomly picked me up a bottle of coconut aminos while she was out because she knew I would freak (“Whoooooaa It’s like non-allergenic soy sauce!!!!”).
 Ninety-eight percent of my wardrobe can be described as “flow-y.”
 I talk about vibes a lot.

 All of that is just silly superficial stuff though.
 I find summertime is when my good habits kind of slip a bit.
 There are all the obvious reasons and occasions.
 My entire being is about a million times more in the moment in a general sense.
 I’ve never been much of a calorie counter, but I’ve never been one to say no to a patio beer and a salty snack once the sun starts setting either.
 Anyway, a lot of moment-vibing (there it is again) has had me feeling kind of tired if I’m being honest.
 I seem to be craving coffee with a touch more sincerity in the mornings, which is a mighty tip-off that things are out of balance for me.
 Not so temple-like.